sgalushin/textile-rolls-controller-frontend/README.md

 | `REACT_APP_PRODUCT_CATALOG_BASE_URL` | https://txrezwgyg3.execute-api.eu-west-1.amazonaws.com/Prod/ | Must be the value of CloudFormation stack's exported variable `TRC-${STAGE}-Products-API-URL`.            |
 | `REACT_APP_PRODUCT_CATALOG_PICTURE_BUCKET` | trc-st2-common-productimagesbucket-1y26als6ohdyd | Must be the value of CloudFormation stack's exported variable `TRC-${STAGE}-ProductImagesBucket`. |
 | `REACT_APP_ROLLS_BASE_URL`           | https://bazvjapr2a.execute-api.eu-west-1.amazonaws.com/Prod/ | Must be the value of an output key `APIAddress` of CloudFormation stack `trc-${STAGE}-rolls`. |

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](./LICENSE.txt) file.